-Although the crisis was triggered by the U.S. subprime mortgage crisis and housing market booms/bubbles in European countries, there are many factors that contributed to the crisis have been vetted in official analysis and widely discussed in the press but that will only be mentioned here.
-These factors include excessive credit expansion and leverage, lax
+Although the crisis was triggered by the U.S. subprime mortgage crisis and housing market booms/bubbles in European countries, there are many other factors that contributed to the crisis as well.
+These factors have been vetted in official analysis and widely discussed in the press and will only be mentioned here: excessive credit expansion and leverage, lax lending standards, and ineffective official oversight of key markets and participant institutions.